IIITLucknowSWEngg/CSAICSABTeam007/URD.md

   - View counts, audience demographics, engagement metrics.
   - Ad campaign performance metrics for advertisers.

+### 4.9.
+Live Streaming and Engagement
+- **Description**: Content creators should be able to host live streams to interact with their audience in real time.
+- **Requirements**:
+  - Real-time comments and reactions.
+  - Monetization tools (e.g., Super Chats, memberships).
+  - Stream scheduling and notifications for viewers.

+### 4.10.
+Video Download for Offline Viewing
+- **Description**: Premium subscribers can download videos to watch offline.
+- **Requirements**:
+  - Downloads available in multiple quality options.
+  - Expiry time for downloaded videos (e.g., 30 days).

+### 4.11.
+Community Features
+- **Description**: Channels can create community posts to interact with their audience outside video uploads.
+- **Requirements**:
+  - Create text/image posts, polls, and announcements.
+  - Allow viewers to like, comment, and share community posts.

+### 4.12.
+Parental Controls
+- **Description**: Parents can restrict content for child accounts.
+- **Requirements**:
+  - Filter age-inappropriate content.
+  - Set daily viewing limits.

+### 4.13.
+Collaborative Playlists
+- **Description**: Users can collaborate on shared playlists.
+- **Requirements**:
+  - Invite others to add/edit videos in a playlist.
+  - Privacy controls for playlists (public, private, shared).

+### 4.14.
+AI-Powered Translations and Captions
+- **Description**: Automatically generate subtitles and translations for videos.
+- **Requirements**:
+  - Multilingual support for captions.
+  - Creator tools to edit auto-generated captions.

+### 4.15.
+Advanced Search with AI Assistance
+- **Description**: Leverage AI to enhance search relevance and discoverability.
+- **Requirements**:
+  - Predictive search suggestions.
+  - AI-curated recommendations based on past behavior.

 ## 5. Non-Functional Requirements

 ### 5.1.
 Scalability